getfider/fider/CONTRIBUTING.md

 1) clone this repository into `$GOPATH/src/github.com/getfider/fider`
 2) run `npm install` to install front end packages
-3) run `npm run watch` to pack the front end source into a bundle on every file change.
-4) run `docker-compose up -d pgdev` to start a local PostgreSQL database on Docker.
+3) run `docker-compose up -d pgdev` to start a local PostgreSQL database on Docker.
-5) run `cp .example.env .env` to create a local environment configuration file.
+4) run `cp .example.env .env` to create a local environment configuration file.
-6) run `make watch` to start the application.
+5) run `make watch` to start the application.
-7) Navigate to `http://localhost:3000/` and boom!
+6) Navigate to `http://localhost:3000/` and boom!
 Welcome to your new local Fider development copy!

 Change some code, fix some bugs, implement some features and send us your Pull Request!